brevzin/cpp_proposals/2760_ranges_26_plan/ranges-26-plan.md

 Now, the issue here is that this is a fairly large redesign of the output iterator model with minimal implementation experience (unless you count D or the blog post).
 So this approach needs more time, but we do think it's worth doing.

+# Parallel Algorithms

+C++17 added parallel versions of standard library algorithms, but we never added any ranges versions there if.
+There is no `std::ranges` parallel `for_each`, etc. In the same way that we want to add a ranges version of [`reduce`](#reduce), we also more broadly want to add ranges versions of all the parallel algorithms.

+Here, there are a lot of questions to consider, especially when it comes to tying into [@P2300R7]. [@P2500R2] is attempting to solve that gap - both by adding range-based parallel algorithms and also by tying it with the intended C++26 senders/receivers model.
+We think that is also a high priority item for C++26, although it also needs a lot of design consideration.

 # Plan Summary

 As previously, we want to triage a lot of outstanding views, algorithms, and other utilities into three tiers based on our opinions of their importance.
 While ideally we could just add everything into C++26, we realize that this is not realistic with the amount of available LWG bandwidth, so our tier 1 here is trying to be as small as possible while still hitting as many major pain points as possible.